 The MDP Program will work with students to try to secure funding from sources within the University, from outside sources, and from organizations that host the practicum (especially in countries abroad).
-There may also be some possibilities for finding tuition support from within the University.
 Most MDP students are successful in obtaining funding for many of their practicum expenses, but this requires a proactive effort on the part of each individual student.
-I student.